RimuEirnarn/RimuEirnarn/README.md

 RimuEirnarn/ArchaentNakasaki is a young person that learns to code and write.
 They like games and certain animes.

-**Note**: I'm a first-year vocational high school student (roughly translated), so I may not be able to respond quickly or make some good code.
+**Note**: I'm a second-year vocational high school student (roughly translated), so I may not be able to respond quickly or make some good code.

 ### Language Preferred